momentohq/momento-node-ioredis-client/README.md

 // Initialize basic Redis client Momento wrapper const redisClient = NewIORedisWrapper();

-// Or Initilize Momento as you would a `ioredis cluster client const redisClusterClient = NewIORedisClusterWrapper([], {});
+// Or initialize Momento as you would an `ioredis cluster client. const redisClusterClient = NewIORedisClusterWrapper([], {});
 ```